elpekenin/astro-web/src/contents/qmk/userspace.md

 *Any code/explanation in here may not be updated with the current state of my repo whenever you read this, bear that in mind.
 However, file names/location shouldn't change much and should be easy to find.
 Code-wise, chances are stuff is added without removing (**but perhaps moving**) the functionality explained here.*

-If you are reading this, you probably know already, but just in case: The code can be found at the `pekelop` branch of my fork [here](https://github.com/elpekenin/qmk_firmware/tree/pekelop/users/elpekenin)
+If you are reading this, you probably know already, but code using these features can be found on my [qmk_build](https://github.com/elpekenin/qmk_build) repository.

-Code using these features can be found at the userspace itself, my [custom keyboard](https://github.com/elpekenin/qmk_firmware/tree/pekelop/keyboards/elpekenin/access) and my [keymap](https://github.com/elpekenin/qmk_firmware/tree/pekelop/keyboards/elpekenin/access/keymaps/elpekenin) for it
+  * Most stuff is under `users/elpekenin`
+  * See `access.json` to see how the compilation of my code is setup (`src` contains the source for my custom build-tool)

+## *Last update: 24-Oct-2023*
 ---

 # Index